 The Instrument Loan Scheme lends high quality instruments to promising young players and students throughout the UK who are unable to afford a suitable instrument of their own.

-Visit the Benslow Music Trust website for more information [opens in new browser window]
+Visit the Benslow Instrument Loan Scheme website for more information [opens in new browser window]

 Each year the Trust is able to offer a small number of interest-free loans, to those who are on the threshold of their careers, to help with the purchase of musical instruments.